 As soon as an animal dies, it expels any fluids in the bladder and large intestines.
 Eyes turn a cloudy shade of gray because the processes that keep eyes healthy are no longer functioning.
 The animal’s tongue probably hangs out of its mouth.
 There’s no overpowering smell or stiff muscles yet.
 No matter when you find a carcass, dead animal removal is a good idea, especially for larger animals.

 Within 12 Hours

 Stiffening of the body usually happens within six hours of death.
 The process may take less time in smaller animals.
-A bird may stiffen and decompose faster compared to a dog or deer.
+A bird may stiffen and decompose faster compared to a coyote or deer.
 Skin discoloration, such as purple or dark splotches, may also occur in this timeframe.
 Never touch a dead animal with your bare hands since bacteria and germs start to infest the body within hours.
 Germs are another reason why you should call dead animal removal experts.

 Within 24 Hours

 A smell becomes more prevalent as bacteria and insects start to act on the dead body.
 You may not notice the smell until you’re close to the body.
 The body begins to dry out and cool within a day.
 Rather than being warm and stiff to the touch, an animal’s body might be cold and stiff.
 A rigid body is easier to get rid of because the muscles don’t move, although you might leave that to a dead animal removal company.

 Dead animals decompose more as the first week after death progresses.
 Flies and bugs start to crawl on the carcass.
 You may see white maggots feasting on the corpse and bones exposed to the air.
 The sights and smells are gross.
 You definitely need a dead animal removal business to help you at this point, unless the animal is very small and easy to access.

 Related Post: Dead Animal Removal Tips for Disposing of a Dead Bird

 Call Animal Remover, the Dead Animal Removal Experts